There are no intermediate structures between the group of integers and Presburger arithmetic: Introduction

 \subsection{Acknowledgements}

-I would like to thank Dave Marker for first introducing me to this project as a graduate student, and for many helpful conversations during that time.
-After running into trouble initially, the project was put on hiatus for several years.
-However, the proof given here is still based on my work while Marker's student.
-The motivation to return to the problem came from the joint work in \cite{CoPi} with Anand Pillay, as well as conversations with Sergei Starchenko, Somayeh Vojdani, and Erik Walsberg.
+I would like to thank Dave Marker for first introducing me to this problem, and for many helpful conversations.
+I also thank Anand Pillay, Sergei Starchenko, Somayeh Vojdani, and Erik Walsberg.